Francis3320/Francis3320/README.md

 - 👋 Hi, I’m @Francis3320
-- 👀 I’m interested in python
+- 👀 I’m interested in python javascrpit
-- 🌱 I’m currently learning python django frmaework
+- 🌱 I’m currently learning react.js and next.js
-- 💞️ I’m looking to collaborate on anything related to python
+- 💞️ I’m looking to collaborate on anything related to python and react
 - 📫 How to reach me darkofrancis18@yahoo.com

 <!---